peteromallet/reigh/structure.md

         -   On `TASK_COMPLETED` or `GENERATIONS_UPDATED`, it invalidates the relevant `react-query` caches (`tasks`, `shots`, `generations`).
         -   On `TASKS_STATUS_UPDATE`, it invalidates the `tasks` query cache for the specific project.
     -   This invalidation prompts `react-query` to automatically refetch the data.
-4.  **UI Refresh**: Components like `TaskList` and `VideoEditLayout`, which use hooks like `useListTasks` or `useListShots`, are subscribed to these queries.
+4.  **UI Refresh**: Components like `TaskList` and `ShotEditor`, which use hooks like `useListTasks` or `useListShots`, are subscribed to these queries.
 When the data is refetched, the components re-render with the latest information (e.g., a task's status changing from 'Queued' to 'In Progress' or a new video appearing in the output list).

 ---